ARM-software/acle/cmse/cmse.md

 ## Non-secure function pointer

 A function pointer that has its LSB unset is a non-secure function pointer (_nsfptr_).
 An nsfptr provides a way to test at run-time the security state that will be targeted when performing a call through this pointer.
-An nsfptr is not a type and must not be confused with the non-secure function type ([9.5](#non-secure-function-call)).
+An nsfptr is not a type and must not be confused with the non-secure function type ([Non-secure function call](#non-secure-function-call)).

-Most use cases do not require an nsfptr and should use a non-secure function call ([9.5](#non-secure-function-call)).
-An example of where an nfsptr is needed is to share a single variable for secure function pointers and non-secure function
+Most use cases do not require an nsfptr and should use a non-secure function call ([Non-secure function call](#non-secure-function-call)).
+An example of where an nfsptr is needed is to share a single variable for secure function pointers and non-secure function pointers:
-pointers:

 ``` c
 #include <arm_cmse.h>